hummingbird-project/hummingbird-examples/upload/README.md

 Demonstrating file uploads to disk using Hummingbird.

-This demo may be useful for organziations that handle secret / sensitive data or otherwise do not want to rely on third party object storage vendors.
+This demo may be useful for organizations that handle secret / sensitive data or otherwise do not want to rely on third party object storage vendors.

 ## Crucial Requirements